Yuvalxa/Zombie_Runner_Project/README.md

 2. Install any necessary dependencies.
 3. Build and run the game using your preferred development environment.
 4. Enjoy playing Zombie Runner!

-## Contributing

-Contributions to Zombie Runner are welcome!
-If you find any issues or have suggestions for improvements, please submit a pull request or open an issue in the repository.